 Paris 1st District

-Paris 1st District is located on the Rive Droite (plus the western tip of the Ile de la Cité) and is commonly known as Quartier du Louvre.
+Paris 1st District is located on the Rive Droite (including the western tip of the Ile de la Cité) and is commonly known as Quartier du Louvre.

 Paris 1st District includes:

 Quartier de la Place Vendôme, Quartier du Palais-Royal, Quartier des Halles and Quartier Saint-Germain l'Auxerrois.

 The Norsemen destroyed St-Germain l’Auxerrois oratory when they besieged Paris during the 9th century.